 - Preheat oven to 350 degrees F. Rub an 8 inch glass baking pan (or metal) with butter.

-- Melt 5 tablespoons of butter.
+- Melt butter.
 Remove from heat and stir in 1 cup of brown sugar until well blended.
 Sugar should be shiny from the heat of the butter.
-If you are using vegetable oil, gently warm the oil and then add the sugar.
+If you are using vegetable oil, just mix the oil and sugar.

 - Stir in the room temperature egg and vanilla, then stir in the baking powder and the salt.
 Add the flour and stir until blended, then stir in the nuts.